justasitsounds/lambda-edge-lab/README.md

 # A/B testing with lambda@edge

-This lab is provided as part of AWS Builders Online Series.
+This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/).

 ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

+## Overview

 In this lab we will learn how we can use lambda@edge functions to serve different variants of the same static resources from a CloudFront distribution.